 “Before attending an alternative school, I associated school and learning with struggling.”

-All of that shifted for me when I discovered Holden, an alternative high school located in Orinda, California.
+All of that shifted for me when I discovered Holden, a Bay Area alternative high school located in Orinda, California.
 In June I graduated from Holden with academic confidence and a game plan for my life after high school.

-What an alternative high school education means to me
+What a Bay Area alternative high school education means to me

 In my experience, the main goal of a traditional model of education was to get me to memorize facts and figures so I could regurgitate information on a test.
 I never felt like I was seen or heard as an individual when I attended conventional schools.